Lyuji282/VRChat-Avatars-3.0/README.md

 <details>
   <summary>Install notes</summary>

 > This package fixes two problems that break avatar physics in VRChat.
 First, it disables collider components in the local mirror copy of your avatar to fix rigidbody collisions.
-Second, it fixes incorrect movement with remote rigidbodies in world space.
+Second, it uses an animated world constraint to prevent incorrect rigidbody movement over the network, while staying in world space.
 Unity physics is rather open-ended and making things work as you intend beyond these fixes is your responsibility.
 >
 > Testing in Unity requires the [3.0 emulator by Lyuma](https://github.com/lyuma/Av3Emulator).
 >